Skip to main content

 The initialization of CacheFile takes two arguments.

 The first argument cache_dir specifies the directory where the cache data is saved.
 If it is not specified, will use the system temporary folder.
-When the cache is not used anymore (typically, this case happens when the program exists), the folder will be removed.
+When the cache is not used anymore (typically, this case happens when the program exits), the folder will be removed.

 The second argument is the chunk_size when saving or loading data from the cache.
 Its unit is MB.
 Users do not need to change it in most cases.